infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-1/02_hello_world.md

 title: "3 - Hello World"
 tags: ["robocode", "tutorial", "hands-on", "cs", "beginner"]
 ---

-> Let's jump into **3 - Hello World** 😀
+> Let’s jump into **3 - Hello World** 🎉

-# Your First Java Program
+# 🧪 Your First Java Program

-After installing Java and setting up your editor, test the environment with a simple program.

-## Create `HelloWorld.java`
+Now that your Java tools are ready, it’s time to write your very first Java program!
+This tiny adventure checks that everything’s working — and gives your computer its first friendly greeting from you 🤗.

+## ✍️ Write the Code

+1. In your `src` folder, create a new file named `HelloWorld.java`
+2. Type or paste in the following code:

 ```java
 public class HelloWorld {